prebid/prebid.github.io/dev-docs/bidders/ix.md

 ### Time-To-Live (TTL)

-Banner bids from Index have a TTL of 600 seconds while video bids have a TTL of 3 hours, after which time they become invalid.
+Banner bids from Index have a TTL of 600 seconds while video bids have a TTL of 3 hours, after which time they become invalid.</br>
 **Note:** Index supports the `bid.exp` attribute in the bid response which allows our adapter to specify the maximum number of seconds allowed between the auction and billing notice.
 In the absence of the `bid.exp` attribute, the TTL provided above applies.

 ## FAQs